hostjane/hostjane.github.io/_pages/hostjane-roadmap.md

 1. TOC
 {:toc}

-## The roadmap flow explains 5 points:
+## The roadmap flow explains 5 points

 1. **Why**&nbsp;Services are sold in 3 stages
 2. **How**&nbsp;money moves from Buyer to Seller